 Our HomeReady® mortgage offers low down payments and unique underwriting flexibilities.
 Desktop Underwriter® and Day 1 Certainty™ help lenders serve more home buyers with confidence.
 And our Multifamily programs support and sustain affordable rental housing in every market, every day.

-As required under the rule, we submitted our draft underserved markets plan to FHFA, proposing the activities we will undertake over a three year period to support housing finance in the designated underserved markets.
+As required under the rule, we submitted our draft underserved markets plan to FHFA in May 2017, proposing the activities we will undertake over a three year period to support housing finance in the designated underserved markets.

 Our proposed plan and the comments submitted during the public comment period that ended July 10, 2017 are available on FHFA.gov.
 We'll continue working with FHFA to finalize our plan.